-As of June 2022, U.S. school districts have committed to 12,275 electric school buses in 38 states1.
-Half a million school buses transport about 20 million children to school every morning, traveling about 3.4 billion miles per year.
+As of June 2022, U.S1.
+Half a million school buses transport about 20 million children to school every morning, traveling about 3.4 billion miles per year. school districts have committed to 12,275 electric school buses in 38 states

 This being said, school buses which run on combustion engines play a considerable factor in releasing carbon emissions.
 Electric school buses could offer a cleaner and cheaper way to help children arrive to school safely, while playing a part in the journey to net zero.